ri23/FISHmodel/README.md

 Poisson production (scenario 3)

-by commenting out scenario 1, 2 or 3.
+by uncommenting the chosen scenario and commenting out the other two.

 To run simulations: